Quesadilla Burger Recipe

 Heat the tortillas

 Place a large skillet or electric griddle on medium heat and add about a tablespoon of butter.
-Toss is the four tortillas and top them each with cheese.
+Toss in the four tortillas and top them each with cheese.
 Depending on the size of the skillet or griddle, you may need to do these in batches.

 Then, place a burger on top of the cheese-topped tortilla.

-Add the toppings to the burgers
+Add the mayo, pico de gallo, and lettuce to the burgers

 On each burger, add a spoonful of the mayonnaise mixture.
 Use either the back of the spoon or a knife to spread it on top of the patty.
 Then, divide the pico de gallo and shredded lettuce on each of the burgers.